davidgrandegil/VIDEOGAME-C-/README.md

 # VIDEOGAME-C-
-Counter strike videogame made in C++ programming language.
+Are you a good shooter? is a videogame made in C++ programming language with OpenGL libraries.